Host

 Dave Wetter: The United States is one of the very few developed countries in the world that does not provide health care for all its citizens.
 That is a huge piece of the reason that, despite the fact that we pay more for health care than any other country in the world, we don't do very well on worldwide health indices.
 Precisely because we enable a big proportion of our citizenry to not have access to care and not have good health outcomes.
 If we took care of that, we would do a lot better nationally.
 It's a little, what's the right, you know, rising tide raises all boats.
 We need to just be able to take care of everybody.
 And that doesn't mean that you need to be doing end of life, crazy kinds of things to prolong life.
 It's just that we need to be able to pay for basic preventive care, basic primary care.
 When someone is diagnosed with cancer, we need to be able to take care of them.

 Dave Wetter: It's a really, for us, it's all about having a population level impact.
 We want to not only impact individual people, we want to impact the entire population in Utah, Mountain West, and we want to do that by empowering not only the patients, but the places that serve them.
 And obviously, our work is focused so much on the settings where people that are not going to have the same kind of access to health care that we have are going to be treated.
 So, it's really, for us, about just getting, if half of all cancer is preventable, there's just no reason that we shouldn't be dramatically cutting cancer rates based on that fact alone.
 Cervical cancer, we could wipe off the face of the nation if we would take care of HPV vaccination and those kinds of things.
-It's just really about getting, if we could get the things we already know out there to the people that need them, we'd have an enormous impact, and really be on the path to a cancer free frontier.
+It's just really about getting, if we could get the things we already know out there to the people that need them, we'd have an enormous impact, and really be on the path to a [future free from cancer].

 Heather Simonsen: Wow, so profound.
 And I don't think people realize that half of all cancers are preventable.
 That's amazing.
 Chelsey, what about you?